mnoelte/wiki-quest/README.md

 # wiki-quest

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to create cloze based on text from wikipedia.

 ## Usage

-FIXME
+In the repl call (wiki-quest2)

 ## License